PinkPantheress shares star-studded nostalgic video for new single 'Mosquito'

 PinkPantheress has shared new single ‘Mosquito’ and has dropped an accompanying music video.
 Check it out below.

-The Bath-raised star – real name Victoria Walker – follows up from recent singles including ‘Boy’s A Liar’ and collaborations with the likes of Destroy Lonely, Skrillex and Troye Sivan, as well as contributing the dream-pop song ‘Angel’ to the Barbie soundtrack.
+The Bath-raised star follows up from recent singles including ‘Boy’s A Liar’ and collaborations with the likes of Destroy Lonely, Skrillex and Troye Sivan, as well as contributing the dream-pop song ‘Angel’ to the Barbie soundtrack.

 Now, PinkPantheress has shared ‘Mosquito’ and its glitzy, Y2K-inspired music video.
 The Sophie Muller-directed music video shows the 22-year-old hanging out with her friends Charithra Chandran (Bridgerton), India Amarteifio (Queen Charlotte) and Yara Shahidi (black-ish), reminiscent of the shopping sprees in ’00s rom-com films.
 Watch the video below.